 Protein soils are what’s left behind by organic materials, such as food and drink.
 When you spill something on your furniture, a simple spot cleaning may not get all of the soil up.
 To test whether your furniture is still holding on to protein soils, spray a small amount of Windex on a white terry cloth towel.
 Then, scrub the towel across the surface of your upholstery.
 If you notice soil on the towel afterward, you’ve got soil on your upholstery that needs to be cleaned.

 Scent is often our most valuable sense when it comes to detecting an unclean surface.
 Soil accumulations foster bacterial growth that feeds on the contaminants and creatures living in the fibers of your furniture.
 To detect a malodor, stand or kneel with your nose about three inches above the surface of your furniture and waft the air toward your nose with a fanning motion.
 If your furniture needs a cleaning, you’ll be able to smell a strange odor coming off your upholstery.

-Why doesn’t dirt show?
-Because today’s fabrics are designed to hide dirt with patterns and colors but just because it doesn’t show doesn’t mean that it’s not there.
+Today’s fabrics are designed to hide dirt with unique patterns and colors to help furniture look clean and fresh longer than it actually is.
+But just because the dirt doesn’t show doesn’t mean it’s not there.

-How much does it cost?
 Most furniture cleaning is done by the linear foot, but factors such as soil conditions and the difficulty of the piece affect the price.
-We, for example, we charge $108 (approx.) to clean and protect (Scotchguard) a 6’ sofa ($22/linear ft).
+For example, we charge $108 (approx.) to clean and protect (Scotchgard) a 6’ sofa ($22/linear ft).
 Sofas, loveseats, and sectionals are approx. $18/linear ft.
-The dining room chairs are approx. $8-$10 a seat.
+Dining room chairs are approx. $8-$10 a seat.
 Recliners are $65.
-Overstuffed Chairs/Occasional Chairs are $45-55.
-Leather cleaning is 1 1/2 x the upholstery price.
+Overstuffed chairs/occasional chairs are $45-55.
+Leather cleaning is 1.5x the upholstery price.